AMI-system/gbif_download_standalone/01_prepare_checklist/README.md

 * `--place`: A placeholder name which identifies the source of the species list - important when combining multiple lists. **Required**.
 * `--use_multithreading`: Whether or not to use multithreading when checking the names.
 Number of workers are set to max=2, due to API call limitations. **Required**.

-### 3. Cross check with CEH

 Check the resulting checklist with CEH, by sharing it as a google docs file.
 They should confirm that any species not found on GBIF were spelled correctly, and any FUZZY matches are correct.

-### 4. Remove duplicate species and species not on GBIF
+### 3. Remove duplicate species and species not on GBIF

 Species often have synonyms, and checklist often contain accepted species names along with their synonyms.
 If run as is, images for both will be downloaded in a folder named according to the accepted species name, needlessly duplicating the process.

-Run `remove_duplicate_species.ipynb` to identify duplicate rows and remove them, so images are downloaded only once per species.
+Run `03_remove_duplicate_species.ipynb` to identify duplicate rows and remove them, so images are downloaded only once per species.

 The code also removes rows for species that are not available on GBIF, so that the downstream code that downloads GBIF images does not needlessly loop over them.